DataBiosphere/stairway/FLIGHT_DEVELOPER_GUIDE.md

 Remember that simply requesting a retry and actually retrying are two separate things.
 Requesting retry asks Stairway to check the RetryRule to see if there are any more retries left.
-If the rule says, "no more retries", then the exception returned in the StepResult is used as the result exception of the flight.
+If the rule says, "no more retries", then the exception returned in the StepResult is used as the failure result exception of the flight.

 ### Retry After Restart <a name="retryafterrestart"></a>
 Retrying is only in-memory.
 RetryRule state is not retained across a failure/recovery.